Shriniwas-Mudliyar/habit-quest/README.md

 ## ☁️ Cloud Deployment (AWS EC2)
 Habit Quest is deployed on AWS EC2 using an automated CI/CD pipeline powered by GitHub Actions.

+GitHub Actions is used to automate deployment to the EC2 instance.

-Any push to the `main` branch triggers a workflow that securely connects to the EC2 instance, pulls the latest code, rebuilds Docker images, and restarts services using Docker Compose — enabling zero-manual deployment after initial setup.
+The workflow securely connects via SSH, pulls the latest code, rebuilds Docker images, and restarts services using Docker Compose.

 Habit Quest is deployed and running on an AWS EC2 instance using a production-style, containerized architecture.